sveltejs/eslint-plugin-svelte/docs/rules/require-optimized-style-attribute.md

 ## :rocket: Version

-This rule was introduced in @ota-meshi/eslint-plugin-svelte v0.32.0
+This rule was introduced in eslint-plugin-svelte v0.32.0

 ## :mag: Implementation